RajatRajnish/Employee-Attrition-Analysis/README.md

 Insight: Gender does not appear to be a significant factor in attrition.

+# Key insights
+Average salary per month is almost same for every role

+Manager Job Role has the least satisfied employees.7279

+Data has almost 20% of attrition rate

+Finance Department has the most attrition employees i.e 415

+Highest Attrition is in Group Range 20-24 i.e 272 employees.

+Used Random Forest Model to find relation b/w attrition and other aspects with 82.30% accuracy

+Top 5 resons for employee attrition are Monthly_Income','Hourly_Rate','Training_Hours_Last_Year','Distance_From_Home', 'Age'

 # Tools & Technologies Used
 Python (Pandas, NumPy, Matplotlib, Seaborn)